 Who are some of Spinach AI's customers?

 Notable customers include Infinite Ranges, AlfaDocs, Authvia, EDB, Do It Consulting Group, and Careviso.
-These organizations span industries such as sales, technology, consulting, and healthcare technology.
-See customer logos and stories.
+These organizations use Spinach AI for sales management, customer engagement, workflow efficiency, and more.
+[Source]

 LLM optimization